yuanyige/yuanyige.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing my Ph.D. at the CAS Key Laboratory of AI Safety, advised by Prof. Xueqi Cheng and Assoc.
+I am currently pursuing my Ph.D. at the State Key Laboratory of AI Safety, advised by Prof. Xueqi Cheng and Assoc.
 Prof. Bingbing Xu.
-I obtained my B.S. degree in Information Security from Xidian University in 2020.

 My research goal is to build Trustworthy AI that performs reliably across diverse scenarios.
-To achieve this, I worked on Generalization & Robustness and Alignment & Hallucination within domains of graph, vision, and language, for tasks of both discriminative and generative modeling.
+To achieve this, I worked on generalization, alignment and reasoning/planning across the domains of graph, vision, and language.
+My research includes:

+- **Machine Learning Generalization**: To make models generalize stably under domain shifts, noises, or perturbations.

+- **Large Language Model Alignment**: To align large language models with human values and safety requirements.

+- **AI System Reasoning and Planning**: To enhance AI's logical reasoning and strategic planning in complex environments.

 # 🔥 News

 <span class='anchor' id='-news'></span>
+- _2025.04_: &nbsp;🎉🎉 Two papers are accepted in SIGIR 2025.
 - _2025.03_: &nbsp;🥳 Our paper, [SimPER](https://arxiv.org/abs/2502.00883), has been adopted by [LG AI Research](https://www.lgresearch.ai) as the core training algorithm for their [EXAONE Deep](https://arxiv.org/abs/2503.12524) series LLMs, helping their 32B model surpass the performance of DeepSeek R1 (671B)!
 - _2025.02_: &nbsp;🥇 Our team won first place in the [AgentSociety Challenge @ WWW 2025](https://tsinghua-fib-lab.github.io/AgentSocietyChallenge).
 - _2025.01_: &nbsp;🎉🎉 Our paper [SimPER: A Minimalist Approach to Preference Alignment without Hyperparameters](https://openreview.net/forum?id=jfwe9qNqRi) is accepted in ICLR 2025.